 To access your account, choose "My Account" from the home menu.
 If you are not logged in, you will be asked for your name (or email) and password associated with your account.

 The Center for Photographic Art uses an automated process to notify our members of their account status.

-The "executive summary" is this: if you recently renewed, and still got an "expired" email, we apologize, and you can ignore that email.
+The "executive summary" is this: if you recently renewed, or converted to a sustaining membership, and still got an "expired" email, we apologize, and you can ignore that email.
 If you want to know more, read on: